Disability Insurance Coverage Explained: Protect Your Future with Confidence

 Typical Disability Insurance Coverage: What to Expect

-• Income replacement: Most policies provide a percentage of your regular income, usually between 50-70%, depending on the coverage level you choose.
+• Income replacement: Most policies replace 50-70% of your income, depending on your chosen coverage level.

-• Coverage for specific conditions: Most policies cover disabilities resulting from illness, injury, or accidents, but it’s important to check for any exclusions.
+• Coverage for specific conditions: Most policies cover disabilities caused by illness, injury, or accidents, but it’s essential to check for exclusions.

 FAQs: Disability Insurance Coverage